The Importance of Email Etiquette for Models

 Modeling agencies and scouts receive hundreds of emails a day from aspiring models who are sending their pictures to be considered or inquiring about the process to become a model.
 Make sure your email address is appropriate and professional to increase the chance that your email is opened.
 Use an email address that is something simple (like your first and last name) and does not include any profanity, drug references, misspelled, or juvenile words.
 If possible, create an email address specifically for conducting business, and this will help prevent sending the wrong emails to the wrong people, or having important emails get lost in the shuffle.

-No matter what kind of business you are conducting, online or off, using proper manners will always work in your favor and go a long way to creating a good first impression.
+No matter what kind of business you are conducting, online or off, using proper manners will always work in your favor and go a long way towards creating a good first impression.
 As mentioned, modeling agencies and model scouts receive a plethora of emails every day, so it is always nice to thank agencies and scouts (or whoever else you are emailing) for their time in reviewing your email.
 Furthermore, make sure any requests you make include the word “please!”